Stomper10/CheXpert/README.md

 # 2. Run the Code
 You may need to install the `PyTorch` library before you run the code.
 ## Data Preprocessing
 In the current version, I set the model to use only frontal images.
-So, you MUST run the following code before training the model.
+You MUST run the following code before training the model.
 ```bash
 python3 run_preprocessing.py
 ```